-This West German style ale gives you a splash of flavors like biscuit and lemon grass that come from the combination of hops and yeast.
-It’ll have you hook, line, and sinker.
+This refreshing West German style ale gives you a splash of biscuit, lemongrass, and pear.
+The crisp finish will reel you in and have you hook, line, and sinker!

 Rooted in the Belgian tradition, this Saison is rich in spicy flavors with a solid foundation of malt.
 True to style, the dry finish leaves your palate wanting more!

 Latin for “happy and dark”, this stout is a dark, roasty, chocolatey beast.
 The “darkness” of this stout comes from the complex malt variations, giving it an added depth of flavor.
 The “happiness” comes from the orange slices we threw into the boil, giving it a robust, crisp finish.